 foster - to encourage, promote the development of

-licensed premises - an establishment in which alcoholic beverages are consumed
+licensed premises - an establishment in which alcoholic beverages are consumed.

-cap-in-hand - custom of uncovering the head (abridged to 'raising' or merely 'touching' the cap) in sign of reverence, respect, or courtesy
+cap-in-hand - custom of uncovering the head (abridged to 'raising' or merely 'touching' the cap) in sign of reverence, respect, or courtesy.

 in the rear (less freq. in rear) - in the hindmost part (of an army, etc.), behind

-buachaillin (bukholin) (gael) - little boy; unmarried man + (Joyce's note): 'the story of how Buckley shot the Russian general'.
+buachaillin (bukholin) (gael) - little boy; unmarried man

 ballader - a writer of ballads + ballader (Danish) - ballad-singer.